William Jackson (secretary): Early life

-Born in the county of Cumberland, England, Jackson was sent to Charleston, South Carolina, after his parents died.
-He was raised by a family friend and prominent merchant, Owen Roberts, who was the commander of a militia battalion.
-After the war broke out in 1775, Roberts joined the Patriot side, and the teenaged Jackson followed; Roberts probably helped Jackson to obtain a position as a cadet in the 1st South Carolina Regiment.
+Jackson was born in Cumberland, England, on March 9, 1759.
+He was sent to Charleston, South Carolina, after his parents died, and was raised by a family friend and prominent merchant, Owen Roberts, who was the commander of a militia battalion.
+After the American Revolutionary War began in 1775, Roberts joined the Patriot side, and Jackson, then a teenager, followed.
+Roberts likely helped Jackson to obtain a position as a cadet in the 1st South Carolina Regiment.
 In May 1776 Jackson was commissioned as a second lieutenant.

-Military service
+Career

+Revolutionary War

-Jackson first saw action near Charleston in June 1776, when his regiment fought off General Sir Henry Clinton's attempted attack on Fort Sullivan.
-The unit then spent a long period garrisoning the city of Charleston, during which Charles Cotesworth Pinckney assumed command of the 1st South Carolina.
-Late in 1777, Jackson was part of the detachment that made an ill-conceived and poorly conducted expedition against St. Augustine in British East Florida under Major General Robert Howe.
+Jackson first saw action near Charleston, South Carolina, in June 1776, when his regiment fought off General Henry Clinton's attempted attack on Fort Sullivan.
+The unit then spent a long period garrisoning Charleston, during which Charles Cotesworth Pinckney assumed command of the 1st South Carolina.
+In late 1777, Jackson was part of the detachment that made an ill-conceived and poorly conducted expedition against St. Augustine in British East Florida under Major General Robert Howe.
 The expedition was a colossal failure, and the American force was struck down by disease.
-Jackson survived and returned to South Carolina in 1778.
+Jackson, however, survived, and returned to South Carolina in 1778.

-After returning from Florida, the Southern regiments were placed under the command of Major General Benjamin Lincoln from Massachusetts.
+After returning from Florida, the Southern regiments were placed under the command of Major General Benjamin Lincoln from Massachusetts Bay Colony.
 Pinckney convinced Lincoln that as a Northerner, he needed an aide to assist him in relating to his Southern troops.
 Jackson was chosen for this position and was temporarily promoted to the rank of major.
 As Lincoln's aide he saw action in the Battle of Stono Ferry and the Siege of Savannah in 1779.
 In 1780, General Lincoln surrendered his troops after the lengthy siege of Charleston.
 As a captured officer, Jackson was shipped to Philadelphia, then held by the British.
 After a few months he was returned to the Continental Army in an exchange of prisoners.